2020 CAEP Annual Reporting Measures

 Measure 2: Completer Effectiveness (Component 4.2)

 The EPP demonstrates candidate growth and completer effectiveness based on performances on key assessments that are aligned to the Arkansas Standards, based on InTASC.
 All candidates must pass both the state required Praxis Content Exam(s) in their content areas prior to the culminating clinical experience as well as the Praxis Principles of Teaching and Learning Exam prior to graduation.
 Data from previous employer stakeholders meetings as well as informal conversations with employers suggest that administrators from nearby school districts’ prefer to hire our candidates upon completion of clinical teaching due to the high levels of employer satisfaction of candidate performance, quality, and efficacy in their classrooms.
 Completer teachers are evaluated based upon the Arkansas Teacher Excellence Support System (AR-TESS).
 Ratings are provided ranging from below basic to distinguished.
-These data will allow for the EPP to further determine the effectiveness of our completers.
-As the EPP moves forward, further districts within the general hiring area will be contacted to potentially contribute and assist with completer evaluation data.
+All candidates complete Professional Growth Plans that include a pre and post assessment of student teaching.PGP_Plan_Example_Field_Student

 Measure 3: Employer Satisfaction (Component 4.3 | A.4.1)